Sep783Lab/macbot-labs-/lab7.md

 -   `luxonis/depthai-ros:noetic-latest`: Specifies the Docker image to use, which in this case is the latest version of `depthai-ros` built for ROS Noetic.

-## Running Depth-AI ROS Noetic Docker Image

-OAK-D Cameras by Luxonis utilize the official luxonis Depth-AI ROS packages which only include support for ROS 2 Distros and only ROS Noetic Distro from ROS 1.

-The ROS Distro you have been using the past labs is ROS Melodic which is compatiable with the On-Board Jestson Nano Linux system ubuntu 18.04.

-Unfortunetly ROS Noetic is not compatiable with Ubuntu 18.04 and thus can not be used.
-However we can use Docker Images to solve this problem !

 ### How Docker Helps